Autism – telling a story through video

 For Liam the process has been instructive and helped him learn more about his chosen career.
 More generally we think that his story will be instructive for others.

 Since making the DVD Liam has been accepted for the acting and performance course at Stow College in Glasgow.

-If you would like to share a story about self directed support in practice, either on video or audio, please drop us a message
+If you have a story you'd like to share, either on video or audio, please drop us a message

 To make you own digital story, we have produced some guidelines

 We would like to thank the following for their generous assistance in making this video story: